adrelanos/aeternity-wiki/Idea-Box.md

 [What's and Oracle?](https://github.com/aeternity/testnet/wiki/Understanding-Aeternity#what-is-an-oracle)

-* Digital Insurance Marketplace - 'Bond of Trust' flattened into simple product based on on prediction market odds, tradable on digital marketplace to provide instant insurance by the hour.
+* Digital Insurance Marketplace - 'Bond of Trust' flattened into a simple product based on prediction market odds, tradable on the digital marketplace to provide instant insurance by the hour.

 * ?
 ***